sourcegraph/sourcegraph-go/README.md

 private Sourcegraph instance, you should run your own language server.
 The server is available as a Docker image `sourcegraph/lang-go` from Docker Hub.

+### 🚨 Secure deployment 🚨

+Anyone that connects to the language server can access resources such as private code that the language server has access to.

+We recommend deploying the language server behind an auth proxy or firewall and treating it like an authenticated user.
+Make sure you set `go.sourcegraphUrl` to the URL that the language server should use to reach Sourcegraph, which is likely different from the URL that end users use.

 ### Using Docker

 1. Run the Go language server: